 Recruiters should tell candidates in advance what to expect from the selection process, including how long it will take, what technology will be used, the type of assessment they will undergo and ensure the process is not unnecessarily long.
 Employers should also check whether the applicant has any need for adjustments due to a disability.
 See more on accommodating neurodiversity in the selection process.

-Technology plays an increasingly important role in recruitment ranging from attracting candidates through to the selection process.
+Technology plays an increasingly important role in recruitment ranging from attracting candidates through to the selection process and then digital work itself, as remote and hybrid working are likely to last.
 Online recruitment can mean employers receive large numbers of applications, which automation can help to manage.
 Our Resourcing and talent planning survey found that technology is being used increasingly to conduct interviews or run assessments online.
 AI and ‘gamification’ are also being used as part of the selection process to assess potential performance and ability.
 Organisations must assess any technology before adopting it, making sure it’s been robustly tested, provides a good candidate experience, and is fair and inclusive.
 There’s more in our factsheet on Artificial intelligence and automation in the workplace.
+Also, we offer learning points on leveraging technology to improve recruitment in our Using technology to improve hiring and onboarding article.

 The role of selection interviewing

 After a short-listing process, interviews are very widely used in the selection process, as demonstrated by our successive surveys of recruitment practices.
-Interviews can be structured in various ways, with competency-based interviews and the content of CVs and application forms being the most common according to our latest Resourcing and talent planning survey.
+Interviews can be structured in various ways, with competency-based interviews and the content of CVs and application forms being very common, according to our latest Resourcing and talent planning survey.

 For the employer, the interview is an opportunity to: